leikareipa/rallysport-content/README.md

 A backend app with a frontend view to host and deliver user-made content for Rally-Sport/[RallySportED](https://www.github.com/leikareipa/rallysported/).

-The app can be found live on the web [here](https://www.tarpeeksihyvaesoft.com/rallysport-content/) (temporarily down - in the meantime, please see a video demonstration [here](https://www.youtube.com/watch?v=BDQMMeW9wWk)!).
+The app can be found live on the web [here](https://www.tarpeeksihyvaesoft.com/rallysport-content/).

 ![A screenshot of Rally-Sport content](screenshots/tracks-beta-2.png)